prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_branch_component_add_many('branch-1', ['pgie', 'tiler', tracker', 'osd', 'window-sink', None])
 ```

-**Branch 2**, with its single multi-source **Demuxer Tee** -- used to de-multiplex the batched source streams back into separate output streams -- *does not* require an explicit Branch, nor do **Branches 3 and 4** with a single File Sink each.
+**Branch 2**, with its single multi-source **Demuxer Tee** *does not* require an explicit Branch, nor do **Branches 3 and 4** each with a single File Sink.

-Note: when adding multiple sinks to single branch, either **3 and 4** below, *would* require the creation of a Branch component to contain them.
+Note: adding multiple sinks to asingle branch *would* require the creation of a Branch component to contain them.

-The relationship of Source to Demuxer-Branch is set by their order of addition.
-The first Branch added to the Demuxer is linked downstream from the first Source added to the Pipeline - a one-to-one relationship.
+The relationship of Demuxer-output-Branch to the upstream Source component is set by the order of addition.
+The first Branch added to the Demuxer is linked from the first upstream Source added to the Pipeline - a one-to-one relationship.

 ![branch with demuxer and sinks](/Images/branch-2-3-4.png)